 - An employee is entitled to charge up to 90 days absence per year (up to 110 days in some cases) due to malignant diseases or a disease that requires dialysis treatment of a child under the age of 18, on the count of his sick days or vacation days - according to his choice.

-- An employee who is a parent or the guardian of a child or adult with disabilities is entitled to be absent from work for 18 days per year (and in certain cases up to 36 days per year) to provide personal care to the child, if the assistance requires the employee to be absent from work.
+- An employee who is a parent or the guardian of a child or adult with a permanent disability (physical, mental or intellectual) is entitled to be absent from work for 18 days per year (and in certain cases up to 36 days per year) to provide personal care to the child at the expense of the employee's sick days or vacation days.
+Additionally the employee is entitled to be absent up to 52 hours per year (and in certain cases up to 104 hours) with out a deduction of salary (these hours are paid to the employee without deducting from the employee's sick days or vacation days).
 For more information, see: Sick Days for a Parent to Care for Offspring with Disabilities.

 - The right to the parent to use sick days to care for a sick child is not contingent on the number of children the person has (for example a parent of 2 children is not entitled to double the number of days as a parent of one child).